kinten108101/Setzer/README.md

 ## License

-Setzer is licensed under GPL version 3 or later.
+Setzer Adwaita is licensed under GPL version 3 or later.
 See the COPYING file for details.